• Pinterest

 Spread the love

-Have you ever wanted to display a special garment from a loved one’s childhood?
-I found a simple way to display a child’s shirt.
+Have you ever wanted to showcase a special garment from a loved one’s childhood?
+Let me show you an idea on how to display a vintage garment!

 Earlier in my blogging career I was part of a monthly challenge group.
 One February, we were tasked with showcasing something near and dear to our hearts and writing up a tutorial on how to make it or put it together.
 It didn’t take me long to decide what my project was going to be.
 I actually “borrowed” the idea from an older blog post on Miss Mustard Seed’s blog.
-Let’s see what I came up with!
+Let me share my idea on how to display a vintage garment.

 My mother was very sentimental and saved practically everything!
 When I was going through the family pictures, I found this picture of her as a child.
 I think she must be about 3 years old.